wvdk/Gallery/README.md

-# GoGA
-Gallery of Generative Art
+# Gallery of Generative Art

 The primary motivation for this app is to act as a platform to make goofy programatic art.